Florida International University: Greek life

-The Interfraternity Council (IFC) comprises 12 fraternities, and the Panhellenic Council is made up of 7 sororities.

-The Multicultural Greek Council consists of 7 cultural organizations (Latino, Asian, South Asian, etc.), three fraternities and four sororities.
-The National Pan-Hellenic Council comprises nine historically black organizations, five fraternities and four sororities.

-There are 29 Academic Honor Societies as well Greek service organizations for students such as Phi Delta Epsilon.

-In December 2017, Greek life activities were temporarily paused by the university in the wake of a series of hazing events nationally and the discovery of a group chat of Tau Kappa Epsilon members that contained photos of nude women.
-TKE and two other institutions, Phi Gamma Delta ("Fiji") and Pi Kappa Phi, were suspended when the university allowed fraternities and sororities to resume.
+About 1,100 undergraduates, or 2% of the undergraduate student body, are members of a fraternity or sorority.
+In December 2017, FIU temporarily paused Greek life activities in the wake of a series of hazing events nationally and the discovery of a group chat of Tau Kappa Epsilon members that contained photos of nude women.
+TKE and two other institutions, Phi Gamma Delta ("Fiji") and Pi Kappa Phi, were suspended when FIU allowed fraternities and sororities to resume.
 FIU obtained the property of the Greek houses occupied by the latter two fraternities, the only such houses on campus.

-Campus and area transportation

-The main campus is located on the south side of the Tamiami Trail (U.S. Route 41/SW 8th Street) between SW 107th and SW 117th Avenue next to Florida's Turnpike and near the western terminus of the Dolphin Expressway.

-Miami-Dade Transit serves University Park with Metrobus lines 8, 11, 24, and 71.
-Metrobus lines 75 and 135 serve the Biscayne Bay Campus.
-Bus lines 8, 11 and the 24 directly connect FIU with Downtown Miami.

-Two distinct FIU-operated bus lines are available.
-The CATS Shuttle runs between University Park and the Engineering Center, and the Golden Panther Express, from University Park to the Biscayne Bay Campus.
-The CATS Shuttle connects University Park from the Graham Center bus stop and the Engineering and Computer Sciences Building, to the Engineering Center on Flagler Street and 107th Avenue.

-There has long been plans for Metrorail, the local heavy rail rapid transit system to be extended west, with two proposed lines terminating at Florida International University's main campus.
-This would ease traffic and parking problems at and around the main campus.

 Student media

 FIU Student Media includes PantherNOW, the student newspaper and its accompanying website, and FIU's radio station, WRGP.

 PantherNOW is the FIU student newspaper, founded in 1972 and having printed under various titles.
 PantherNOW is published in print form monthly and also maintains a website, PantherNOW.com.
 WRGP "The Roar", with antecedents dating to 1988 and broadcasting on FM since 1999, is FIU's student-run radio station, with transmitters in Homestead and on the Maidique and Biscayne Bay campuses.